emmakat/automatic-ripping-machine/README.md

 This is a fork of the awesome project https://github.com/1337-server/automatic-ripping-machine/tree/docker The readme and some of the files have been *significantly* modified to suit my needs so you should probably not use it as I can't respond to support requests.

+## Building an ARM Docker Image
+This requires you to build an image from source.

 ### Pre-requisites
-1. From a fresh image with Ubuntu 20.10 minimal install
+1. Instructions tested based on a new Ubuntu 20.10 minimal install
-2. Create the arm user and set a password
+2. Create the arm user and set a password (arm has to be the 1st user created)
-3. Install VSCodium, lsscsi, and any other needed utilities as desired
+3. Install Docker, an editor such as Atom or VS Codium, lsscsi, and any other needed utilities as desired
-4. Setup all of the optical drives so that the arm (non-root) user can mount them.
+4. Setup all of your optical drives so that the arm (non-root) user can mount them.
 Run `lsscsi -g` to verify their mountpoints if you're unsure.
   -run `sudo mkdir -p /mnt/dev/sr0` and repeat for each device, e.g., sr1, sr2, etc
   -edit fstab and add an entry for each drive
   `sudo nano /etc/fstab`